-There were recent calls on the importance of better understanding post-socialist memory of the communist past through ‘letting citizens’ voices and memories speak’ (Light and Young 2015, 241; see also Young and Light 2016) and this work tries to respond to these calls and to push forward current theories and thus contribute not only to the less developed issue of intergenerational memories in general (Till and Kuusisto-Arponen 2015) but more specifically on unravelling the nature of (communist) memories under state-led actions (see Tismaneanu 2008; Stan 2013), how they were shaped in the post-socialist context and a thorough consideration of post-socialist memory formation ((Light and Young 2015).
+There have recently been calls for a better understanding of the post-socialist memory of the communist past through ‘letting citizens’ voices and memories speak’ (Light and Young 2015, 241; see also Young and Light 2016) and this work tries to respond to these calls and to promote current theories and thus contribute not only to the less developed issue of intergenerational memories in general (Till and Kuusisto-Arponen 2015) but more specifically to unravelling the nature of (communist) memories under state-led actions (see Tismaneanu 2008; Stan 2013), how they were shaped in the post-socialist context and a thorough consideration of post-socialist memory formation (Light and Young 2015).
 Following this theoretical framework, this paper considers the spatial politics of intergenerational memory that followed the Iron Gates population displacement, placing the context in Romania.
-The paper pursues two specific aims: 1) to examine the nature of memory formation through population displacement, how intergenerational shaping of memory happens, and what are the implications of this memory for understanding post-socialist memory formation; and 2) to identify how people’s personal connection (attachment) with and recollections of place serve as the basis of memory and intergenerational memory transmission to post-socialism.
+The paper pursues two specific aims: 1) to examine the nature of memory formation through traumatic population displacement, how intergenerational shaping of memory happens and what are the implications of this memory for understanding post-socialist memory formation; and 2) to identify how people’s personal connection (attachment) with and recollections of place serve as the basis of memory and intergenerational memory transmission to post-socialism.

 To understand setting this memory study in Romania, several issues are important.
-Under the Communist era (1947–1989), Romania went through a process of forced industrialization to jumpstart the economic development of the country, with an emphasis on the big industries such as iron and steel processing, mineral extraction, and machine construction (AUTHOR and OTHER forthcoming).
-During Nicolae Ceaușescu’s communist regime (1967–1989), the industrial sector became the main area of economic activity of the country (Verdery 1991).
+During the Communist era (1947–1989), Romania went through a process of forced industrialization to jumpstart the economic development of the country, with an emphasis on the big industries such as iron and steel processing, mineral extraction and machine construction (AUTHOR and OTHER forthcoming).
+During Nicolae Ceaușescu’s communist regime (1967–1989), the industrial sector became the main area of economic activity in the country (Verdery 1991).
 Therefore, following the Stalinist principles of Soviet electrification, the rich hydrographic network of the country was prepared for the construction of hydropower plants.
 The construction of the Iron Gates hydropower system lead to the forced displacement of the population from numerous settlements along the Danube.
 This is why, from 1966–1972, more than 13,000 people from the Danube Gorges on the Romanian side (Figure 1) and 10,000 from the Yugoslavian side were compelled to move from their native areas and to forfeit their way of life to support the forced industrialization in Romania (AUTHOR and OTHER forthcoming, 11).

-‘Memory in place’, intergenerational memory and postsocialist ‘post-memory’
+‘Memory in place’, intergenerational memory and post-socialist ‘post-memory’

-‘Memory in place’ or place-based memory implies certain social constructs which are represented by the verbal or written transfer of historical and social events that a certain human community lived through, and by other elements, consisting of things and places (Alderman and Dwyer 2004; Jones and Garde-Hansen 2012; Legg 2007; Till 2005) which, due to historical and social circumstances, undertook rather significant modifications over time (Halbwachs 1992; Nora 1989).
+‘Memory in place’ or place-based memory implies certain social constructs which are represented by the verbal or written transfer of historical and social events that a certain human community lived through and by other elements, consisting of things and places (Alderman and Dwyer 2004; Jones and Garde-Hansen 2012; Legg 2007; Till 2005) which, due to historical and social circumstances, undertook rather significant modifications over time (Halbwachs 1992; Nora 1989).
 Hence, place-based memory is a way to recollect the past of a group of people who experienced some shared history in a certain place during a period of time (Jones and Garde-Hansen 2012).
-In other words, the geographies of memory politics are transcultural signifiers—neither static nor fixed in space—but communicated across spaces through shared affects and emotions (Till and Kuusisto-Arponen 2015).
+Thus, the geographies of memory politics are transcultural signifiers—neither static nor fixed in space—but communicated across spaces through shared affects and emotions (Till and Kuusisto-Arponen 2015).
 Within a community with a shared tragic history, some violent events of the past are retold as rites of memorials to all those who are interested in that history (Tyner, Inwood and Alderman 2014).